widdix/aws-cf-templates/wordpress/README.md

 1. Wait until the stack reaches the state **CREATE_COMPLETE**
 1. Grab the URL of the Wordpress environment from the **Outputs** tab of your stack.

+### Limitations

+* It is not possible to install plugins or themes with the web interface at the moment as the changes are not propagated to all servers automatically.

 ### Support needed?

 Do you need help?
 Mail to [team@widdix.de](mailto:team@widdix.de).